jundalisay/spblist/content/en/research/sarkar/idea/chapter-06.md

 ---

-Due to internal clash and cohesion, and division and association amongst the 3 immanent principles (sentient, mutative and static), the resultant force bursts out at any one vertex of the triangle formed due to the ever-flowing eternal force.
+Due to internal clash and cohesion, and division and association amongst the 3 immanent principles (sentient, mutative and static) is created.

+The resultant force bursts out at any one vertex of the triangle formed due to the ever-flowing eternal force.

 This leads to the crudification which is the inanimate phase of creation.

 <!-- ## Saiṋcara